The Good Shepherd (novel)

-Plot
+Synopsis

-The hero of The Good Shepherd is Commander George Krause, the captain of the fictional US Navy Mahan-class destroyer USS Keeling in World War II.
+The hero of The Good Shepherd is Commander George Krause, the commanding officer of the fictional US Navy Mahan-class destroyer USS Keeling in World War II.
 Krause is in overall command of an escort group.
 It is protecting a convoy in the Battle of the Atlantic, shepherding it through the Mid-Atlantic gap, where no antisubmarine aircraft are able to defend convoys.
 He is in a difficult position.

 The subject voyage takes place early in 1942, shortly after the United States' entry into the war.
 Although Krause is a career Navy officer, with many years of seniority, this is his first wartime mission.
 The British captains of the other vessels in the escort group are junior to him in rank, and much younger, but they have already been at war for more than two years.

 The story covers 13 watches (52 hours) aboard the ship's bridge.
 It is told in the third person entirely from Krause's point of view as he fights to save his ship.
 It details his mood swings from his intense and focused excitement and awareness during combat to his letdown afterward, with fatigue, depression, and self-doubt in relation to the other captains under his command.
 As the novel advances, he is shown to be quite capable.

 He also broods over his career and how it has nearly cost him his wife; they have separated because of his strict devotion to duty.
 A believer, he is also troubled when he neglects his prayers because of the press of his command.
 (Unlike most of Forester's other heroes, Krause is devout).

 He is troubled by having been twice passed over for promotion by the Navy review board; they had classified him as fitted and retained because there were few opportunities for advancement in the Navy before the war.
 Krause was promoted to commander only after the US entered the war, and he partly fears he may be unsuited for this position.

 The book focuses on the intense combat between the Keeling and multiple U-boats, with the Keeling eventually racking up multiple kills, and on the ship's daring rescue missions as the convoy increasingly falls prey to the U-boats.
 The group races against time to help the convoy escape the undefended stretches of the Atlantic.